HirokiTachiyama/ArmyKnifeProgram/README.md

-# Happy Hacking and Programming!
-# The Tools is the union of my creation in hobby time :)
+# The union of my hobby creation.

+* Pomodoro - a timer of pomodoro technique
+* Dice - dice strategy game
+* YouTube-Now - useful YouTube window
+* Text Editor - pending
 * Pizza-Party - online pizza ordering utility on command-line
-* YouTube-Now - useful YouTube window
-* Text Editor - I want to develop original, and cool one!
 * and more...